 The practice of dealing for personal account either in-house or externally has several implications including credit risk and potential conflict of interest.
-Clear written management policies and controls to prevent abuse or insider dealing in any form should be in place.
+Where dealing for personal account is allowed, management should ensure that adequate safeguards are established to prevent abuse or insider dealing in any form.
 These safeguards should also reflect the need to maintain confidentiality with respect to non-public price sensitive information and to ensure that no action is taken by employees which might adversely affect the interests of the institution's clients or counterparties.
-There should be a full disclosure and transparency requirement ensuring that the traders give their full attention to their institution's business without being distracted by personal financial concerns.
-Traders should recognize that they too have a responsibility to identify and avoid conflicts of interest.
-There shouldn't be any personal account dealing with brokers on approved panel of the institution in any product class.